 M.J., Seattle, WA

-Sha'ari has a private practice in West Seattle and offers video therapy throughout Washington State and North Carolina.
-With over 30 years experience in health care and mental health settings, she specializes in trauma and crisis work and uses Eye Movement Desensitization and Reprocessing (EMDR) to help facilitate healing.
+Sha'ari has a private practice in West Seattle and offers video therapy throughout Washington State, Idaho, Kansas and North Carolina.
+With over 30 years experience in health care and mental health settings, she specializes in trauma and crisis work and is certified in Eye Movement Desensitization and Reprocessing (EMDR) to help facilitate healing.
 She often works with clients to find means of expression, live according to one's values and listen to one's small yet wise inner voice.

 "Thank you for putting on the Gong Meditation - I found it to be pretty powerful.
 That night I got up at 3:45 am with all kinds of ideas running around my head about the transition I'm making.
 I believe the gongs helped me to see clearly.
 It was quite amazing."